 3M’s Combat Arms Earplugs™, the “CAEv2’s“, issued to about 2.5 million service members over a 12 year period, were defectively designed causing the men and women serving our Country to be exposed to dangerous levels of training and combat-related noise (gunfire, explosions, etc.).

-3M’s Combat Arms Earplugs™ were designed to be reversible – traditional earplugs when used one way (olive end in ear), and when flipped over (yellow end in ear), sound filtration devices; to block or significantly reduce loud battlefield noise while sill allowing the user to hear other soldiers speaking.
-However, 3M knew the earplugs were too short to properly fit in the ear effectively, and would not properly seal the ear canal, leaving service men and women with significantly inadequate hearing protection.
+CAEv2’s were supposed to be traditional earplugs when used one way (dark end inserted into ear), and ‘filtration devices’, blocking battlefield noise while sill allowing soldiers to hear each other (and their orders!), when reversed (yellow end inserted into ear).
+Incredibly, 3M knew the earplugs were too short to properly fit in the ear effectively and did not properly seal the ear canal, leaving service men and women with inadequate hearing protection.

-“Specifically, the United States alleged that 3M … knew the CAEv2 was too short for proper insertion into users’ ears and that the earplugs could loosen imperceptibly and therefore did not perform well for certain individuals.
+“Specifically, the United States alleged that 3M … knew the CAEv2 was too short for proper insertion into users ears and that the earplugs could loosen imperceptibly and therefore did not perform well for certain individuals.
 The United States further alleged that 3M did not disclose this design defect to the military.”

 However, no compensation was offered or provided to the actual service members who suffered the effects of the defective earplugs and experienced hearing loss.